-Seiichiro Onari and Hiroshi Kontani

-Department of Physics, Nagoya University, Furo-cho, Nagoya 464-8602, Japan.
+Seiichiro Onari and Hiroshi Kontani Department of Physics, Nagoya University, Furo-cho, Nagoya 464-8602, Japan.
+(Dated: June 27, 2022)

-(Dated: January 26, 2022)

-In the magic angle twisted bilayer graphene (TBG), one of the most remarkable observations is the C_3 -symmetry-breaking nematic state.
-We identify that the nematicity in TBG is the E-symmetry ferro bond order, which is the symmetry breaking in the effective hopping integrals.
-Thanks to the strong correlation and valley degree of freedom characteristics of the TBG, the nematicity in the TBG originates from prominent quantum interference among valley fluctuations and spin fluctuations.
-This novel "valley + spin fluctuation interference mechanism" also causes novel time-reversal-symmetry-broken valley polarization accompanied by a charge loop current.
-We discuss interesting similarities and differences between the TBG and Fe-based superconductors.
+In the magic angle twisted bilayer graphene (TBG), one of the most remarkable observations is the C_3 -symmetry-breaking nematic state near the van Hove singularity (VHS) filling.
+Here, we analyze the nematic state by focusing on the quantum interference mechanism, which has been developed in the field of Fe-based superconductors.
+We identify that the nematic state in the TBG is the bond order, that is, the symmetry breaking in the effective hopping integrals.
+This nematic state originates from the interferences among the valley + spin fluctuations, thanks to the presence of the valley degrees of freedom and absence of on-site Hund's coupling in the TBG.
+We also discuss novel time-reversal-symmetry-broken valley polarization involving a charge loop current near the nematic phase.

-The emergence of the exotic electronic states in the magic angle (~ 1.1°) twisted bilayer graphene (TBG) opens a novel platform of strongly correlated electron systems [1-4].
+The emergence of the exotic electronic states in the magic angle ($\sim 1.1^{\circ}$) twisted bilayer graphene (TBG) opens a novel platform of strongly correlated electron systems [1-4].
 Since the moiré pattern in the TBG makes superlattice, nearly flat band due to the multi band folding appears around the charge neutrality.
 The nearly flat band provides the strong correlation system with many van Hove singularity (VHS) points.
-The superconducting phase broadly appears near the VHS filling $n \sim \pm 2$, where n denotes number of electrons in the moiré superlattice unit cell, and n = 0 corresponds to the charge neutrality.
-A lot of important theoretical studies have been performed in the last few years [5-18].
+The superconducting phase broadly appears near the VHS filling $n \sim \pm 2$, where n denotes number of electrons in the moiré superlattice unit cell, and n=0 corresponds to the charge neutrality.
+A lot of important theoretical studies have been performed in the last few years [5-17].

-Recently, the ferro $(\mathbf{q} = \mathbf{0})$ C_3 -symmetry-breaking nematic state has been observed by STM and resistivity anisotropy measurements in the TBG [19-22].
-In the vicinity of the VHS filling, the electronic nematic state appears in the metallic phase [19, 22].
-To explain the nematicity in the TBG, the acoustic phonon mechanism has been proposed [23] by restricting to the ferro order $(\mathbf{q} = \mathbf{0})$.
-Also, the electron correlation mechanism has been studied using the the renormalization group (RG) theory [24].
+Recently, the ferro (q = 0) C_3 -symmetry-breaking nematic state has been observed by STM and resistivity anisotropy measurements in the TBG [18-21].
+In the vicinity of the VHS filling, the electronic nematic state appears in the metallic phase [18, 21].
+To explain the nematicity in the TBG, the acoustic phonon mechanism has been proposed [22] by restricting to the ferro order (q = 0).
+Also, the electron correlation mechanism has been studied using the the renormalization group (RG) theory [23].
 However, the following fundamental questions remain open problems: What is the driving force of the nematicity?
 Why the nematic order is selected over rich degrees of freedom in the TBG?
-Also, why the nematic order is $\mathbf{q} = \mathbf{0}$?
+Also, why the nematic order is q = 0?